A Unified Review of Deep Learning for Automated Medical Coding: Discussion and Future Directions

+One important future research direction is to integrate the human-in-the-loop systems~\cite{zanzotto2019human} into medical coding, in which human experts can interact with the model training process and enhance the model performance \cite{holzinger2016interactive}.

+For example, the active learning paradigm can select informative samples for human annotators when preparing the training data.
+Hospitals usually provide coding guidelines for human coders.
+For example, one rule from the current guideline requires that hypertension with pregnancy should not be coded as hypertension.
+Involving human experts can explicitly inject those coding rules into the labeled data and correct the model predictions if they fail to follow the coding guidelines.

 \paragraph{Updated Guidelines and Data Shift} Coding guidelines are usually updated frequently.
-The changes in guidelines should be considered in developing automated medical coding tools to facilitate the updated workflows at hospitals. clinical practice changes all the time.
-For example, new pandemic might lead to significant changes in the health systems.
-Medical coding models should also be able to be robust to data shift.
+The changes in guidelines should be considered in developing automated medical coding tools to facilitate the updated workflows at hospitals.
+As time goes by, clinical practice can change.
+For example, a new pandemic might lead to significant changes in the health systems.
+Medical coding models should also be able to be robust to data shifts.
+Considering the increasing nature of health records, incremental learning or lifelong learning~\cite{parisi2019continual} might also be studied.
+Multitask learning~\cite{zhang2021survey} that solves the medical coding with different coding schemes can also be further deployed.
+When new codes enter the standard classification system during the update of coding guidelines, the medical coding model should be adaptable to the zero-shot coding problem.
+Furthermore, medical coding models should also produce uncertainty-aware predictions when facing updated coding guidelines and schemes.